Lower Your Tax Bill: 9 DoorDash Tax Deductions to Claim Now

 5. Services

-• Mileage tracking software
+• Mileage tracking mobile applications and software

 • Premium subscriptions to navigation apps

-• Bookkeeping and expense management software, such as TurboTax
+• Expense management software, such as TurboTax

-• Outsourced accounting fees
+• Outsourced tax advisory fees

 6. Home Office Deduction